Marc Glimcher: Art world career

-Glimcher joined Pace Gallery in 1985 as Associate Director, and was named President and CEO in 2011.
+Glimcher joined Pace Gallery in 1985 as Associate Director, left in 1989, returned in 1991, and was named president and CEO in 2011.
 In his more than 30 years with the gallery, Glimcher has expanded Pace's roster of artists to include established artists such as Michal Rovner and Julian Schnabel, and as well as newer artists such as Loie Hollowell.
 Glimcher has also broadened Pace's representation of artist estates, including the Robert Rauschenberg Foundation and Vito Acconci Studio.

 Glimcher oversees the gallery's global activities from its headquarters in New York City, including international expansion to Beijing, London, Palo Alto, Seoul, Geneva, and Hong Kong.
 In 2008, Glimcher founded Artifex Press, the first digital, online catalogue raisonné publishing company.

 He has also curated thematic exhibitions including Jean Dubuffet: A Retrospective; Je Suis le Cahier, The Sketchbooks of Picasso (1986), the only comprehensive exhibition of Picasso’s sketchbooks; Mark Rothko: The Last Paintings; Earthly Forms: The Biomorphic Sculpture of Arp, Calder, and Noguchi; Alexander Calder: From Model to Monument; and Logical Conclusions: 40 Years of Rule-Based Art, for which he authored the catalogue essay (2005).

 Personal life

-From 1989 - 2002, Glimcher was married to Natalie Geary.
-From 2003 to 2013, Glimcher was married to Andrea Bundonis.
-Since 2015, he has been married to Fairfax Dorn, the co-founder and artistic director of Ballroom Marfa.
-He has five children: Isabelle, Lilleth, Katharine, Alexander, and Gage.

-The couple resides in New York City's Flatiron District and in Sagaponack, New York.
+From 1989 to 2002, Glimcher was married to Natalie Geary.
+From 2003 to 2013, he was married to Andrea Bundonis.
+In 2015 he married Fairfax Dorn, the co-founder and artistic director of Ballroom Marfa.
+They separated in 2024.
+The couple resided in New York City's Flatiron District and in Sagaponack, New York.
 From 2021 to 2024, Glimcher also maintained a six-bedroom waterfront home in Palm Beach, Florida.
+Glimcher has five children: Isabelle, Lilleth, Katharine, Alexander, and Gage.